 Turning rice into Toasted Rice Powder can revolutionize your home cooked meals.
 Learn how to make khao khua AKA Thai toasted rice powder using one ingredient: rice!
 It’s the perfect condiment to enhance the taste and texture of almost anything!

-Toasted Rice Powder is a common ingredient found in Northern Thai and Lao kitchens.
-This deeply aromatic granulated powder magically intensifies the flavor and improves the texture of Chicken Larb Gai (laab), Thai Beef Salad and many other Thai salads and Southeast Asian dishes.
+Toasted Rice Powder is a staple found in Northern Thailand and Lao kitchens.
+This deeply aromatic granulated powder magically intensifies the flavor and adds a crunchy texture to Chicken Larb Gai (laab), Thai Beef Salad and many other Thai salads and Southeast Asian dishes.

 What is toasted rice powder?

 Rice powder is made by toasting sticky rice and grinding it into a mealy powder.
 Toasting it beforehand brings out the naturally rich, nutty aroma and deep flavors.

 When toasted rice powder is added to food, what it does next is nothing short of magical:

 - Adds a nutty, roasted flavor to whatever it’s used in.

 - Improves texture and adds a delightful crunch to dishes.

 Ingredients you’ll need

 All you need is the rice that’s probably already in your pantry!
 Toasted rice powder is traditionally made with Thai sticky rice AKA “sweet rice” or “glutinous rice”.
 Your local Asian market will most likely have it or you can find it online.